Oklahoma Linebacker Kip Lewis Keeping 'Head Down' After Big 2024 Season

 Attention from the fan base, though, isn’t the main thing that Lewis is striving for.

-Lewis is one of the veterans on Oklahoma’s defense, along with redshirt junior linebacker Kobie McKinzie, senior safety Robert Spears-Jennings, senior defensive end R Mason Thomas and senior defensive tackle Damonic Williams.
+Lewis is one of the veterans on Oklahoma’s defense, along with redshirt junior linebacker Kobie McKinzie, senior safety Robert Spears-Jennings, senior defensive end R Mason Thomas, senior defensive tackle Damonic Williams and senior defensive tackle Gracen Halton.

 Even with plenty of returning talent across the board defensively, the Sooners’ linebacker corps will look much different without Danny Stutsman.